-1 2 3 4 5 6 7 8 9 10 11 12 HOUSE CONCURRENT RESOLUTION NO BY COMMITTEE ON RULES AND ADMINISTRATION A Concurrent Resolution relating to the schedule for review for progress from the first to second step in the legislative pay matrix for employees of the General Assembly.
-WHEREAS, Senate Concurrent Resolution 6 provides for a review and progression of an employee of the General Assembly after twelve months of actual employment from step 1 to step 2 on the legislative pay plan; and WHEREAS, the General Assembly now believes that a review period of six months would be more appropriate; NOW THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES, THE
+1 2 3 HOUSE CONCURRENT RESOLUTION NO BY COMMITTEE ON RULES AND ADMINISTRATION A Concurrent Resolution relating to the schedule for review for 4 progress from the first to second step in the legislative 5 pay matrix for employees of the General Assembly.
+6 WHEREAS, Senate Concurrent Resolution 6 provides for a re- 7 view and progression of an employee of the General Assembly 8 after twelve months of actual employment from step 1 to step 2 9 on the legislative pay plan; and 10 WHEREAS, the General Assembly now believes that a review 11 period of six months would be more appropriate; NOW THEREFORE, 12 BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES, THE SENAT CONCURRING, That the employees of the General Assembly may be 14 eligible for mobility within pay steps at the discretion of the Chief Clerk of the House and the Secretary of the Senate, sub- ject to the approval of the House Committee on Rules and 17 , 18 istration, as appropriate in accord with the following 19 20 Progression from step "1" to "2" six months of actual 21 22 employment.
+23 2.
+Progression from step "2" to "3", and step "3" to "4", and step "4" to "5" twelve months of actual employment.
+23 24 3.
+Progression from step "5" to "6" twenty-four months 25 of actual employment.
+26 or actual employment.
+27 28 29 30 00 LSB 6017H 73

-SENAT

-CONCURRING, That the employees of the General Assembly may be

-14

-15 , and the second se

-ject to the approval of the House Committee on Rules and

-Administration, or the Senate Committee on Rules and Admin-

-18 , , , , , , , , , , , , , , , , , , , ,

-19 20

-21 1.
-Progression from step "1" to "2" six months of actual employment.

-22 2.
-Progression from step "2" to "3", and step "3" to "4",

-23 and step "4" to "5" twelve months of actual employment.

-24 3.
-Progression from step "5" to "6" twenty-four months

-25 of actual employment.

-26

-27

-28

-29

-30

-LSB 6017H 73

-mg/jw/5

 3. Joint resolution -- Nullification of rule.

-HOUSE JOINT RESOLUTION BY [SPONSOR'S NAME] Passed House, Date Vote: Ayes Nays Approved Passed Senate, Date Vote: Ayes Nays HOUSE JOINT RESOLUTION 1 A Joint Resolution to nullify an ad 2 department of employment so 3 providing an effective date.
-4 5 BE IT RESOLVED BY THE GENE 6 7 8 9 10 11 12 13 14 15 16 17 18 TOTAL PROCESSION OF THE CITATE OF TOWN.
+HOUSE JOINT RESOLUTION BY [SPONSOR'S NAME] Passed House, Date Passed Senate, Date Vote: Ayes Nays Approved HOUSE JOINT RESOLUTION 1 A Joint Resolution to nullify an administrative rule of the 2 department of employment services relating to lockouts and providing an effective date.
+3 5 BE IT RESOLVED BY THE GENERAL ASSEMBLY OF THE STATE OF IOWA: 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20